T-Visa Psychological Evaluations in Oklahoma

 How to Get Started

-Reach out through our intake form or email immigration@alatherapycollective.com.
+Reach out through our contact form or email immigration@alatherapycollective.com.

 We typically respond within 48 hours, usually much faster, to talk through your case, your timeline, and what to expect.

-We work directly with immigration attorneys on T-Visa petitions and offer engagement letters, fee schedules, and case-specific collaboration.
+We work directly with immigration attorneys on T-Visa petitions, including I-914 filings and the I-914 Supplement B law-enforcement declaration, and offer engagement letters, fee schedules, and case-specific collaboration.
 We can adjust the depth of psychological testing, report scope, and timing based on whether you are filing affirmatively or responding to a request for evidence.

 Attorney referrals welcome.
 For attorney inquiries, email immigration@alatherapycollective.com.